tjcguela/2FA_basicLogin_CNN/README.md

 # 2FA_basicLogin_CNN

-A basic 2FA login using a `basic login process` followed by `facial recognition` using the `cv2.face_recognition` module
+A basic 2FA login using a `basic login process` followed by `facial recognition` using the `cv2.face_recognition` module.
+The developer xplored the use of parallel processing for this project.
+Doing so, significantly increased the performance of this app

 <details>
   <summary>Sample Run</summary>